Blazeblitz276/Skill-Prep/SQLprep.md

 Q: What is a HASH JOIN?

-A: A HASH JOIN requires two inputs, an INNER table, and an OUTER table.
-HASH JOINS involve using a HASH table to identify matching rows between two tables.
-HASH JOINS are an option when other joins are not recommended.
-When joining large data sets that are unsorted or non-indexed HASH JOINS are better.
-HASH JOINS are faster than MERGE JOINS and LOOP JOINS.
-HASH JOINS are used when the tables are large and do not fit in memory.
+A: A `HASH JOIN` requires two inputs, an INNER table, and an OUTER table. `HASH JOINS` involve using a HASH table to identify matching rows between two tables. `HASH JOINS` are an option when other joins are not recommended.
+When joining large data sets that are unsorted or non-indexed `HASH JOINS` are better. `HASH JOINS` are faster than MERGE JOINS and LOOP JOINS. `HASH JOINS` are used when the tables are large and do not fit in memory.

 Q: What is a MERGE JOIN?

 A: A MERGE JOIN is a join operation that combines two sorted data sets into a single result set.
 MERGE JOINS are used when the tables are already sorted on the join key.
-MERGE JOINS are faster than LOOP JOINS but slower than HASH JOINS.
+MERGE JOINS are faster than LOOP JOINS but slower than `HASH JOINS`.
 MERGE JOINS are used when the tables are small and fit in memory.

 ```sql
 SELECT column1, column2